jluk-codi/contrail-controller/src/vnsw/provisioning/README.md

 ### Filing Bugs
 Use http://bugs.launchpad.net/juniperopenstack
-It will be useful to include the log file in the bug, log files will be created at `/var/log/contrail/contrail_vrouter_provisioning.log` in the compute node.
+It will be useful to include the log file in the bug, log files will be created at `/var/log/tungsten/tungsten_vrouter_provisioning.log` in the compute node.

 ### Queries
 Mail to
-dev@lists.opencontrail.org,
+dev@lists.tungsten.io,
-users@lists.opencontrail.org
+users@lists.tungsten.io

 ### IRC
-opencontrail on freenode.net
+Tungsten Fabric on freenode.net